Prosecutors say no bail stiff enough for Ghislaine Maxwell, accused Jeffrey Epstein madam

 In her new bail request, Maxwell asked to be released on a bail package that would be secured by $22.5 million personal recognizance bond, equivalent to the value of her and her husband's declared assets, and millions more pledged from seven relatives and close friends.

-Maxwell has proposed having armed guards ensure that she stays in a New York City residence, and be monitored with an electronic device.
+Maxwell has proposed having armed guards ensure that she stays in a New York City residence and that she be monitored with an electronic device.

 "Ms. Maxwell vehemently maintains her innocence and is committed to defending herself," her lawyers wrote.